What Normal Was: Writing and recording

 For years after, Howerdel would be quiet about the project as he turned his focus on the also-slow development of A Perfect Circle's fourth album, Eat the Elephant, which was released in 2018.
 Prior to its release, Howerdel noted that he still continued to work on the material, but the sound of the music had deviated so far from the band's first album that he was contemplating whether or not he'd release it under the Ashes Divide name."
 In 2018, Howerdel reiterated his plans to use the Ashes Divide name; but noted further changes in the material since that some songs he had been working on ended up being Eat the Elephant tracks instead, notably their last single from the album, "So Long, and Thanks for All the Fish".

 After numerous delays from 2020, to 2021, to 2022, the album was finally completed in 2022.
 In early 2022, it was announced that Howerdel would forego using the Ashes Divide moniker in lieu of using his own name, instead.
 In addition to vocals and most instruments outside of drums, Howerdel also acted as producer as well.

 Themes and composition

 Howerdel described the album as the music he would have made as a teenager if he had the knowledge and technology of 2022 back then.
-Major influence for the album include Pink Floyd, The Cure, and Echo and the Bunnymen.
+Major influences for the album include Pink Floyd, The Cure, and Echo and the Bunnymen.
 The first single, "Poison Flowers", was described as "an atmospheric, psychedelic, alt-metal song that's not too far removed from [A Perfect Circle]".